-Lyzette Wallace is a Staff Attorney at Cohen Milstein and a member of the firm’s Securities Litigation & Investor Protection practice group.
-Among other things, in this role, Ms. Wallace assists in discovery and evidentiary-related aspects of litigation and deposition preparation.
+Lyzette Wallace is discovery counsel at Cohen Milstein and a member of the Securities Litigation & Investor Protection practice.
+She assists in discovery and evidentiary-related aspects of litigation and deposition preparation.

 Ms. Wallace is a certified coach through the Coach Training Alliance and founded C3 Coaching, Inc. She is also an accomplished facilitator and speaker and has had the opportunity to give a presentation to a State Department audience that provided successful strategies for managing difficult client relationships and communications.

 Prior to practicing law, Ms. Wallace was a senior technical and marketing recruiter at Microsoft, and she founded, owned, and operated an education consulting business.

 Ms. Wallace earned her B.A. from Stanford University, and she received her J.D. from Howard University School of Law, where she was the Founder & President of the Intellectual Property Student Association.